khushi-mangal/sign-language-ui/docs/docs.md

 Do not support continuous learning from users

 To address these gaps, the Adaptive ISL Smart Glove introduces a gamified training experience and adaptive learning logic powered by BLE-based edge communication, making ISL translation efficient, interactive, and personalized.

+> 🧩 *In short, our glove learns like a human — adapting new signs without needing massive datasets.*

 ---